Jennifer Crusie

 Jennifer Crusie (born 1949) is a pseudonym for Jennifer Smith, an author of contemporary romance novels.
 She has written more than twenty novels, which have been published in 20 countries.

 Biography

 Crusie was born as Jennifer Smith in Wapakoneta, Ohio to Jack and JoAnn Smith.
 She chose to honor her maternal grandmother by writing under her grandmother's maiden name, Crusie.
-Crusie has spent much of her life living and working in Ohio.
-She now lives in New Jersey.
+Crusie has spent much of her life living and working in Ohio and New Jersey, and now lives in Pennsylvania.

 Education

 Crusie graduated from Wapakoneta High School, and then earned a bachelor's degree in Art Education from Bowling Green State University in Bowling Green, Ohio.
 She has a Master's degree from Wright State University in Professional Writing and Women's Literature, her master's thesis, "A Spirit More Capable Of Looking Up To Him," was on the role of women in mystery fiction from 1840 to 1920.
 Her second master's degree is an MFA in Fiction from Ohio State University.
 She has also completed all the coursework towards a Ph.D. at Ohio State University.